What will I see underwater when I go snorkeling in Buzzards Bay?

 - West Island Town Beach (Fairhaven): Eelgrass beds flourish in the open waters off West Island.
 Lots of small fish and crabs live here, making the beach an ideal spot for snorkeling.

 - Silvershell Beach (Marion): The calm waters of Silvershell Beach in Marion make it a good place to hone your snorkeling skills.
 Swim along the beach’s rock jetties to see what creatures hide there.

 - Shell Point Beach (Wareham): Explore the protected waters of Onset Bay and Shell Point Bay, where you can search for crabs and other shellfish in the shallows.

 - Wood Neck Beach & Little Sippewissett Marsh (Falmouth): With its lush natural setting, Wood Neck Beach is a great snorkeling spot for Falmouth residents.
 Check out the tidal creek between the beach and Little Sippewissett Marsh, where swimmers gather to snorkel, swim, and ride the current.

 - The Knob (Falmouth): Quissett Harbor has some of the clearest waters in Buzzards Bay, which makes it fun to explore with a snorkel.
 Check out Little Sandy Beach, an ideal spot for kids to swim and search for starfish, crabs, and other critters.

-- Stoney Beach (Falmouth): Stoney Beach is a peaceful beach in Woods Hole, tucked away from the village crowds.
+- Stony Beach (Falmouth): Stony Beach is a peaceful beach in Woods Hole, tucked away from the village crowds.
 Beginners can explore the rock jetties and test their snorkeling skills.

 - Penikese Island (Gosnold): The clean waters surrounding Penikese Island are rich with eelgrass and underwater life, which makes them perfect for snorkeling.
 The only trick is getting there!
 Although there’s no public boat ramp on Penikese Island, you can anchor offshore and swim or paddle around the shore.